Dune prequel series: Reception

 In 2011, Publishers Weekly called the series "a sprawling edifice that Frank Herbert's son and Anderson have built on the foundation of the original Dune novels."
 Jon Michaud of The New Yorker wrote in 2013, "The conversion of Dune into a franchise, while pleasing readers and earning royalties for the Herbert estate, has gone a long way toward obscuring the power of the original novel."
+In 2024, Charles Papadopoulos of Screen Rant wrote that the prequel novels "have never been as well-received as the originals", but noted, "While the expanded Dune books aren't hated, the typical analysis is that they just don't have the depth of the originals despite expanding the universe's lore in numerous ways."